mysteryhunt/puzzle-www/src/sudokuopen/index.md

 ## 2026 Information

-The 2026 Sudoku Open has concluded.
+The 2026 MIT Sudoku Open has concluded.
 Check back next year!

 <!-- Saving this for next year